evanx/redex/README.md

-# Redix Router - "duct-tape for microservices"
+# Redix Router

 Redix is a Node-based message router.

+We tout Redix as "duct-tape for microservices."

 It can be used to compose runtime plumbing for decoupled microservices.